 Their Casa Transportable (“Transportable House”) is manufactured in 6 weeks in a CNC factory in Northern Spain.
 Their largest model (9 by 3 meters) is still small enough to fit on the back of a truck.
 The height of 3.5 meters allows for a gabled roof to give it the feel of a real house, but it’s just low enough to fit under bridges and tunnels while on the road.

 Ábaton provides instructions and sketches so any crane operator can put the home in place.
-The home arrive fully plumbed and wired.
-Their prototype home is the “apartment” with kitchen/living room, bathroom (with full shower) and bedroom (bed included), but they offer other models for those looking interested in simply placing an extra bedroom in their backyard (they offer several combinations e.g. a bedroom/bathroom, 2 bedrooms, livingroom/kitchen, bedroom/living room; furniture by Batavia).
+The home arrives fully plumbed and wired.
+Their prototype home is the “apartment” with kitchen/living room, bathroom (with full shower) and bedroom (bed included), but they offer other models for those looking interested in simply placing an extra bedroom in their backyard (they offer several combinations e.g. a bedroom/bathroom, 2 bedrooms, living room/kitchen, bedroom/living room; furniture by Batavia).